ExpediaGroup/graphql-kotlin/docs/writing-schemas/arguments.md

 }
 ```

-This behavior is true for all arguments except for the GraphQL context objects.
-See section below for detailed
+This behavior is true for all arguments except for the special classes for the [GraphQLContext](../execution/contextual-data) and the [DataFetchingEnvironment](../execution/data-fetching-environment)
-information about `@GraphQLContext`.

 ### Input Types

 Query and mutation function arguments are automatically converted to corresponding GraphQL input fields.
 GraphQL makes a
 distinction between input and output types and requires unique names for all the types.
 Since we can use the same
 objects for input and output in our Kotlin functions, `graphql-kotlin-schema-generator` will automatically append
-`Input` suffix to the query input objects.
+an `Input` suffix to the query input objects.

+For example, the following code:

 ```kotlin
 class WidgetMutation {